-If students who feel they are being bullied are to tell the School about bullying we must work together to create an atmosphere of trust.
+If students who feel they are being bullied are to feel comfortable about telling the School about bullying, we must work together to create an atmosphere of trust.
 'Victims' must know that their concerns will be taken seriously and recognise that investigations take time.